Mustafa-Shams/Ai-textbook-1/website/docs/capstone/index.md

 ## Implementation Guide

 Follow the comprehensive implementation guide to build your autonomous humanoid.
+The guide provides step-by-step instructions for integrating all components into a unified system, including communication architecture, simulation environment setup, AI model integration, and multimodal interaction capabilities.

 ## Next Steps